auth0/docs/articles/tutorials/building-multi-tenant-saas-applications-with-azure-active-directory.md

 Before you can create a multi-tenant application in Azure AD you'll need a Microsoft Azure subscription and a domain name (like fabrikamcorp.com).
 This domain name is a requirement for adding multi-tenant applications to Azure AD.

-## Creating an application in Auth0
+## Create a Client in Auth0

-We'll start by creating an application in Auth0 in which we define the Allowed Callback URLs for our application.
-In this example we're building an ASP.NET MVC application which runs locally and in Azure Web Sites, but keep in mind that this scenario works with any technology and any hosting platform.
+We'll start by [creating a client](${manage_url}/#/clients/) in Auth0 in which we define the **Allowed Callback URLs** for our client application.
+In this example we're building an ASP.NET MVC application so when creating the client type **Regular Web Application** was selected.
+This runs locally and in Azure Web Sites, but keep in mind that this scenario works with any technology and any hosting platform.

 ![](/media/articles/scenarios/multi-tenant-saas-azure-ad/azuread-mt-new-a0-app.png)

-## Creating an application in Azure AD
+## Create an application in Azure AD

-The first thing Fabrikam will do is create a new directory in Azure AD if they haven't got one already.
+The first thing is to create a new directory in Azure AD one isn't already created.

 ![](/media/articles/scenarios/multi-tenant-saas-azure-ad/azuread-mt-create-directory.png)

-The final application will be running on https://timesheets.fabrikamcorp.com so we'll need to register `fabrikamcorp.com` as a domain first before we can create the multi-tenant application.
+In this example, the final application will be running on `https://timesheets.fabrikamcorp.com` so we'll need to register `fabrikamcorp.com` as a domain before we can create the multi-tenant application.

 On the Domains tab you can create a new domain: